 Salem, Massachusetts, is a destination recognized around the world for its rich history, which includes the tragic Salem Witch Trials of 1692,

 the glorious maritime era that left its indelible mark on Salem through architecture, museums, and artifacts, and for its month-long celebration of Halloween.
-Today more than one million people visit Salem annually, generating nearly $140 million in tourism spending and supporting 1,000 jobs.

 A month-long celebration of Halloween and fall in New England, people travel from around the world to visit Salem during October.